one-among-us/data/people/homoyamakaze/page.en.md

 wrote the first article about [how to get a diagnosis of gender dysphoria in Liaoning](https://mtf.wiki/zh-cn/docs/psyco/liaoning/liu-hong/) on [MtF.wiki](https://mtf.wiki).
 She also helped many trans people in person to get their diagnosis and prescriptions.
-She was able to help many people to get affordable HRT medicine while working together with Qian Yu Zhi Xue, number of boxes exceeding a hundred.
+Working together with Qian Yu Zhi Xue, she helped many people get affordable HRT medicine, amount of which was over a hundred boxes.

 <PhotoScroll photos={[ '${path}/photos/1.jpg', ]} />
 <PhotoScroll photos={[ '${path}/photos/2.png', ]} />